 On September 28, 2020, Governor Newsom signed into law SB 1079 (the “Bill”), granting a right of redemption or first refusal to purchase a foreclosed residential property to tenants, buyers intending to use the property as their residence, local governments intending to use the property as affordable housing and other eligible buyers.

 All one-unit to four-unit family dwellings (including investment or rental properties) are included under the Bill, which sunsets on January 1, 2026.
-If, at a trustee’s sale following a foreclosure, a property is not sold to a Prospective Owner-Occupant1, any one of the following individuals or entities (“Eligible Bidders”) may submit a bid to purchase the property up to 45 days after the trustee’s sale:
+If, at a trustee’s sale, a property is not sold to a Prospective Owner-Occupant1, any one of the following individuals or entities (“Eligible Bidders”) may submit a bid to purchase the property up to 45 days after the trustee’s sale:

 - An Eligible Tenant Buyer2;